 Documents marked as deleted can also be deleted with the oncheck utility.
-For oncheck syntax and information about optimizing the bts index, see "Optimize the bts index" on page 20-1.
+For oncheck syntax and information about optimizing the bts index, see "delete index parameter" on page 15-10.

 - t The operation was successful. - f The operation was unsuccessful.